 If you’ve got insurance, double-check what it will cover before anything.
 You might get more (or less) than you expect.

-Nutrition services with a licensed RD/RDN are usually covered.
+Nutrition services with a licensed RD/RDN are usually covered by top insurance providers such as Aetna, Blue Cross Blue Shield, Cigna, UnitedHealthcare, and more.
 What’s usually not covered is a session with an unregulated nutritionist.
 Insurance companies are typically strict about requiring services with a credentialed professional.

 Coverage is usually given for: